Sikorsky S-76

 The S-76 initially encountered strong demand from the off-shore oil drilling industry; later on, demand shifted towards the VIP sector of the market.
 It performed several noteworthy flights, such as the first circumnavigation of the world in an east-to-west direction by a helicopter, and an autonomous demonstration flight during 2016.
 Sikorsky also used individual helicopters, often heavily modified for the purpose, for experimental purposes and to support other programmes.
 Demand for the S-76 waned during the 2010s, as newer helicopters such as the AgustaWestland AW139 proved to be stiff competition.
 During March 2022, Sikorsky halted new orders for the S-76, but stated that it was looking at opportunities for future overseas manufacturing with foreign partners.

+On January 26, 2020, NBA player Kobe Bryant died in a Sikorsky S-76B after it crashed in Calabasas, California, killing all nine on board, including his daughter Gianna Bryant and baseball coach John Altobelli.

 Development

 The development of the S-76 commenced during the mid-1970s as the S-74.
 The S-74 was subsequently redesignated the S-76 in honor of the U.S. Bicentennial.
 The company had set the design goal of producing a medium helicopter suitable for corporate transportation and the oil drilling industry.
 Sikorsky's design work on the S-70 helicopter (which was selected for use by the United States Army as the UH-60 Black Hawk) was utilized in the development of the S-76, incorporating S-70 design technology in its rotor blades and rotor heads.
 It was the first Sikorsky helicopter designed purely for commercial rather than military use.
 Despite this, Sikorsky planned to design it to conform with either the relevant FAR or military standards, whichever was more stringent, with the goal being the production of a rugged civil helicopter which could be used "off-the-shelf" for military purposes.